USF sarasota-manatee CAMPUS

 - Visit our Bookings page to schedule an appointment: https://outlook.office365.com/owa/calendar/USFLanguageTutoring@usfedu.onmicrosoft.com/bookings/

-- When scheduling your appointment please include your name, U-number, Class/Instructor and any details regarding your tutoring needs in the "Notes" section.
+- When scheduling your appointment please include your name, U-number, Class/Instructor and any details regarding your learning/tutoring needs in the "Notes" section.

 - You will receive a confirmation email and an invitation to add the appointment to your calendar.
 Please notify your tutor in advance if the appointment needs to be changed or cancelled.